wlamason/links/README.md

 engineers from Google, Amazon, and more!
 - [500 Data Structures and Algorithms Interview Questions and their Solutions](https://www.quora.com/q/techiedelight/500-Data-Structures-and-Algorithms-interview-questions-and-their-solutions)
 - [Algodeck](https://github.com/teivah/algodeck) - An Open-Source Collection of +200 Algorithmic Flash Cards to Help you Preparing your Algorithm & Data Structure Interview.
 - [leetcode-cli](https://github.com/skygragon/leetcode-cli) - A productive cli tool to enjoy leetcode.
+- [Leetcode Patterns](https://seanprashad.com/leetcode-patterns/) - Curated list of leetcode problems organized topically by pattern.

 ## System Design
 - [System Design Primer](https://github.com/donnemartin/system-design-primer) - Learn how to design large-scale systems.
 Prep for the system design interview.